Getting Started

 • Implicit conversions between types

-Zirric favors explicit declarations and annotations instead.
+Zirric favors explicit declarations and attributes instead.

 Learn more